-The Ratio Coffee shop offers AI-enhanced drink recipes tailored to the individual.
+The Ratio Coffee shop offers Al-enhanced drink recipes tailored to the individual.
 Consumers customize their drinks via WeChat down to the smallest detail.
-The instore robot then crafts the drink, while the AI remembers a customer's order for subsequent visits and uses the data for personalized drink recommendations.
+The instore robot then crafts the drink, while the Al remembers a customer's order for subsequent visits and uses the data for personalized drink recommendations.

 Amazon continues to open its Amazon Go stores, where AI and tech allow customers to simply select their products and walk out, with the Amazon app billing them accurately later for what they take.
-Can merchandise and food stands at events provide the same experience? ᠇᠆
+Can merchandise and food stands at events provide the same experience?

+Trend Three

-Trend Three Physical Digital Hybrid Experience Why this matters Most of us are wary of pitches, but we love play and exploration.
+Physical Digital Hybrid Experience

+Most of us are wary of pitches, but we love play and exploration.
 When we uncover information at our own pace we feel confident, in control.
-Tiered levels of info headlines, quick snippets, a synopsis, a case study, a full-on demo-and ways to dig in deeper or back out quickly lets us consume as much information as we wish, for as long as we feel engaged.
-Application In exhibitions of every type we're challenged to drive engagement with products, services, and information.
+Tiered levels of info-headlines, quick snippets, a synopsis, a case study, a full-on demo-and ways to dig in deeper or back out quickly lets us consume as much information as we wish, for as long as we feel engaged.

+In exhibitions of every type we're challenged to drive engagement with products, services, and information.
 Physical assets go beyond being eye candy when they invite play and interaction.
 Unique objects trigger emotions that invite people to explore.
 Once engaged, digital tools from low-fi to high tech, including personal mobile devices, can ignite deeper engagement into meaningful content.

+Trend Three

-Trend Three Physical Digital Hybrid Experience Examples: IBM Progress Bar at CES IBM's Flip Wall Google's Healthcare API Demo
+Physical Digital Hybrid Experience

+IBM Progress Bar at CES

+IBM's Flip Wall

+Google's Healthcare API Demo

 At IBM's Progress Bar at CES, a tabletop conveyor circulates treats and customer stories in an inviting way.
 As the conveyor loops, plates pass by with snacks that an attendee can enjoy.
 Interspersed with the snacks are objects that represent customer stories.
 These 3D-printed objects-when grabbed from conveyor and set on a digital placemat-trigger content on digital screens embedded in the counter using NFC.

-At HIMMS, IBM's "Flip Wall" stood out due to its unusual design. which was deceptively physical.
+At HIMMS, IBM's "Flip Wall" stood out due to its unusual design, which was deceptively physical.
 It incorporated compelling stats and photography to draw people in-organized, yet playful.
 People spun the blocks to read more about the human stories behind the numbers.
 A QR code enabled them digitally to go even deeper into stories they wanted to learn more about.

-Google Cloud's Healthcare API demo at HIMSS 2019 depicts an under-the-hood view of a realtime healthcare API data pipeline that's fed into a machine-learning prediction model to assist in clinical decisions.
+Google Cloud's Healthcare API demo at HIMSS 2019 depicts an under-the-hood view of a real-time healthcare API data pipeline that's fed into a machine-learning prediction model to assist in clinical decisions.
 Physical inputs invite guests to update the predictive analytics with analog controls.
 This informs the data visualization on the screen, in real time, just like the Google solution it's showcasing.

-©2019 George P. Johnson
+Trend Four

-Trend Four Sensorial Immersion
+Sensorial Immersion

-Why this matters

 As Maya Angelou famously said, "People will forget what you said, people will forget what you did, but people will never forget how you made them feel."
 With so many messages vying for attention, we are constantly filtering for what impacts us most.
 No other medium than experiential can so fully immerse audiences in an experience using all the senses.

-Application

 Multisensory experiences help brands break through the clutter and make an impact that is felt and retained at a deeper human level and that is more likely to be shared.
 They work because of the way this type of interaction imprints on more of the brain.
 Integrating sensory elements with information in demonstrations or learning exchanges makes them more powerful.

-29R00MS: INTOUCH SENSORY TUNNEL

-A multisensory tunnel that guests experience blindfolded with only binaural sound, smell, and touch to guide them forces them to fill in the details with their mind's eye.
+Trend Four

-Trend Four Sensorial Immersion
+Sensorial Immersion

-Example: Dolby Soho
+Dolby Soho